SAP Fiori for SAP S/4HANA – Identifying classic user interfaces available for use with SAP S/4HANA

 Tip: You can use the same approach for Program (Object Type P) and Functions (Object Type C and use Procedure to enter the Function module name).

-If you find your classic user interface in the obsolete transactions in the Simplification Catalog or List, or you find it listed in the Blacklist monitor, your response should be the same.
+If you find your classic user interface in the obsolete transactions in the Simplification Catalog or List, or you find it listed in the Blocklist monitor, your response should be the same.

-DO NOT USE any blacklisted classic user interface.
+DO NOT USE any blocklisted classic user interface.

 Instead review the recommended alternatives.

-If for some reason you believe the classic user interface is blacklisted in error, raise a SAP Incident to have this checked.
+If for some reason you believe the classic user interface is blocklisted in error, raise a SAP Incident to have this checked.

-VERY IMPORTANT: Do NOT reactivate a blacklisted user interface without clearance from SAP.
-You have no license right to use the object as explained in SAP Note 2249880 – Dump SYSTEM_ABAP_ACCESS_DENIED caused through Blacklist Monitor in SAP S/4HANA on premise
+VERY IMPORTANT: Do NOT reactivate a blocklisted user interface without clearance from SAP.
+You have no license right to use the object as explained in SAP Note 2249880 – Dump SYSTEM_ABAP_ACCESS_DENIED caused through Blocklist Monitor in SAP S/4HANA on premise

 In case an object is not set forth in the SAP S/4HANA Feature Scope Description, the customer has no license right to use the object.

-SAP may allow or whitelist a temporarily blacklisted objects and SAP may allow its general usage by removing them from the blacklist in any future support package or – prior to the provisioning of an support package – through a dedicated note where compatibility or enablement has been downported.
+SAP may allow or allowlist temporarily blocklisted objects and SAP may allow its general usage by removing them from the blocklist in any future support package or – prior to the provisioning of an support package – through a dedicated note where compatibility or enablement has been downported.

 In such cases, please do the following: